PECOS-packages/PECOS/design/runtime-production-milestone.md

 needs fresh workers; other legacy callers preserve selected live state.

 #827 remains paused.
 Do not add a host interface or expand the prototype before
 that record receives separate review.
+The latest assessment recommends a scoped non-Clone executor inside synchronous QuantumSystem::process, with context/recovery plumbing in the existing host.
-The recommended configuration/session separation must integrate into the existing SimBuilder, MonteCarlo and HybridEngine route used by Python sim(), not become a disconnected Rust-only execution path.
+External suspension is not required for milestone one.
+Keep the SimBuilder, MonteCarlo and HybridEngine route used by Python sim(); no disconnected Rust-only execution path.
+This recommendation still awaits separate review.

 ## Proposed session decisions after host ownership is settled